Yoga for Arthritis Mentorship

 Nancy O’Brien, who credits therapeutic and restorative yoga with her ongoing recovery from serious illness, is a registered yoga teacher with Yoga Alliance, a certified Integral Yoga Hatha I, Hatha II, and Restorative Yoga teacher and graduate of Therapeutic Yoga Training and Yoga for Arthritis.
 She is an advisor for the Arthritis Foundation on the Arthritis-Friendly Yoga video and trains certified yoga teachers in Yoga for Arthritis.
 She is helped Integral Yoga Institute in New York launch groundbreaking twice-weekly Yoga for Arthritis and Chronic Pain classes taught by Nancy and other YFA trained, experienced teachers.

-Peter Karow has many years of teaching and mentoring experience.
+Peter Karow has many years of teaching and mentoring experience and is Certified as a Yoga Therapist by the International Association of Yoga Therapists..
 Some of the major strengths he brings to the mentoring process are his respect and empathy for the student and the learning process; and his listening and observation skills.
 He always endeavors to carefully listen to the student and respond specifically to what they are seeking to learn; and, to watch the student vigilantly during the teaching process to be able to provide clear and helpful feedback.
 From a place of empathy and respect he is able to offer targeted feedback and guidance to students as they develop the complex skills required to meet the challenges of teaching students with arthritis effectively.

 Keep me up to date on YFA events, research and tips